Jake expectations - how 'Ambulance' star Jake Gyllenhaal has becomes cinema's most compelling actor

-In association with Warner Bros.
+In association with Universal Pictures.

 This Friday, Jake Gyllenhaal returns to screens in Michael Bay’s Ambulance, a thrill-a-minute movie about a man who needs money to pay for his wife’s cancer treatment and his career criminal adoptive brother, who convinces him that a multi-million dollar bank heist is the best solution.